ali8gates/ai-validation-lab-design/poc/README.md

 # Independent AI Model Validation Lab Template

-This is a small local Python scaffold for validating a binary cardiovascular model with fake data.
+This is a small local Python scaffold for validating a binary cardiovascular model and an action workflow with fake data.
 It is a template for study planning and code review, not a clinical validation package.

 ## Setup